Getting a Library Card

 - Make sure we have your current mailing address and telephone number.
 If you have requested notifications mail via e-mail, you must provide your current e-mail address.

 - Return all items borrowed on or before the respective dates they are due.
 To determine when you items are due, refer to your date due slips or check your online account.

 Failure to return items on time will result in your account being charged fines based on the types of items overdue and how long you have kept them past their respective due dates.
-Fines are to be paid immediately, as you may not be able to borrow materials until your fines have been resolved.
+Fines should be paid immediately, as you may not be able to borrow materials if you have fines above $10.00.

 Accessing Your Account Online